 - Adding activated charcoal powder is another method, but there is some medical risk to using charcoal in cocktails that I didn’t want to take.
 Food coloring is a much safer option.

 Vodka is the perfect blank slate because it is clear and uncolored.
 Feel free to use a flavored vodka such as chili vodka or pineapple vodka.
+As I always say, use the best you can afford — my go-to advice for anything with

+My go-to brands right now are Tito’s, Deep Eddy and Absolut.
+Another good idea is to use the Crystal Head vodka, which comes in a skull-shaped bottle — it would be so on-brand!
 Feel free to use tequila, gin or rum if your cocktail calls for it.
 The food coloring can easily transform a darker spirit like bourbon or spiced rum, too.

-- blue food coloring
+Best food coloring

-These are sufficient for making a black pigment for the vodka.
+These three colors are sufficient for making a black pigment for the vodka.
 You don’t need to use any of the other colors in the box, like yellow food coloring.
+(Bonus: You can use them to color cookies, frosting and egg dyes.)

-If you can find it, feel free to use black food dye, but I think it’s great you can use the most common brand of food coloring to make it without having to buy anything special.
+If you can find it, feel free to use black food color, but I think it’s great that you can use the most common brand of food coloring to make it without having to buy anything special.
+You won’t need very much at all — about 2-3 drops each of each color per cup of vodka will result in a rich black color.

 How to make Black Vodka